-STAR stands for Situation, Task, Action, and Result, and this method will help you create structured, concise, and engaging responses to behavioral interview questions.
-Whenever you need to tell a story to demonstrate your skills, STAR is your go-to.
+In interviewing, STAR stands for Situation, Task, Action, and Result, and this method helps you create structured, concise, and engaging responses to behavioral interview questions.

 After reading this article, you’ll know:

-• What is the STAR method and how to use it for the greatest impact
+- What STAR method is and how to use it for the greatest impact

-• How to make your STAR answers shine bright (samples included)
+- How to make your STAR answers effective (samples included)

 Don’t waste days compiling overused interview techniques.
 Get original answers to every single question you could expect.